leebase/telecom-kpi/README.md

 ---

-**This dashboard provides telecom operators with real-time insights into network performance and business metrics, enabling data-driven decision-making and operational excellence with professional theming and comprehensive data analytics.**
+**This dashboard provides telecom operators with real-time insights into network performance and business metrics, enabling data-driven decision-making and operational excellence with professional theming, comprehensive data analytics, and AI-powered intelligent insights.**